ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 const n: number = obj;
 ```

 Beginners of TypeScript are often tempted to use `any` type, but it is highly discouraged.
 It is possible in almost all cases to write code without `any`.
-Do not use `any` as a crutch in order to skip past type errors: doing so is often a sign that something else is wrong with the code (and `any` is simply being used to ignore the fundamental issue).
+Do not use `any` as a crutch to skip past type errors: doing so is often a sign that something else is wrong with the code (and `any` is simply being used to ignore the fundamental issue).

-When the keyword `any` is used, TypeScript no longer performs typechecking, since it has no information about the type.
+When the keyword `any` is used, TypeScript no longer performs type checking, since it has no information about the type.
 This means that we no longer have the benefits of the type-checker.

 Here is an example of typing something as `any`, demonstrating how we can start introducing errors in our code that were previously prevented: